 Sensitivity

-This setting is what determines how much effort (negative pressure) the patient must generate in order to trigger a breath to be delivered.
+Set the initial sensitivity between -1 and -2 cmH2O.
+This setting determines the amount of effort (negative pressure) the patient must generate to trigger a breath.

 PEEP

-This setting can be increased in patients with refractory hypoxemia and severe oxygenation issues, such as ARDS.
+Set the initial PEEP between 4-6 cmH2O.
+Increase the PEEP in patients with refractory hypoxemia and severe oxygenation issues, such as ARDS.

-Ventilator Initiation Practice Questions:
+Ventilator Initiation Practice Questions

 1. When initiating mechanical ventilation, what mode should you choose?